baumann-t/grogu/README.md

 - Mapbox and Geocoder integration

 Thomas Baumann: Back-End Developer
-- site framework, back-end performance and 'create booking' feature
+- Site framework, back-end performance and 'create booking' feature

 Kieran Dunch: Product Manager, Full-Stack Developer
-- mapbox customization and branding, project organisation and team flexibility and dialogue
+- Mapbox customization and branding, bug fixes, project organization, team flexibility and dialogue

 Many thanks to the LeWagon Team for providing a strong teaching foundation, and to @Stephlaf, our Batch owner and lead teacher.